Installation

 WARNING

-Automatically uninstall is firstly introduced at version 10888 and earlier version of APatch do NOT support this method.
+Automatically uninstall was first introduced in version 10888, and earlier versions of APatch Manager DO NOT support this method.

-Change the suffix name of APatch Manager file (.apk) to .zip and add modify file name to anything with uninstall.
+Change the APatch Manager file suffix from .apk to .zip and add modify file name to anything with uninstall.
 For example:

 [username@localhost Demo] $ ls